rohitashbishnoi91/recruiit/README.md

 - 🔍 **Semantic Resume Search**: Stores candidate resumes using vector embeddings for context-aware matching.
 - ⚖️ **Rule-Based Ranking**: Candidates are sorted based on customizable rules (e.g., skills, experience, availability).
 - 🌐 **External Candidate Fetching**: If no match is found, it uses the **ContactOut API** to scrape new candidates from LinkedIn.
-- 🧠 **SQL Agent**: A natural language to SQL agent to query candidate databases using GPT.
 - 📊 **Fast & Scalable**: Designed for small to mid-sized recruitment teams or HR tech startups.

 ---